kalmhq/docs/docs/tut-strapi.md

   - strapi.UPDATE-THIS.clusters.kalm-apps.com
 ```

-HTTPs is ready for clusters initialized by kalm SaaS, so we enable the HTTPS redirect option:
+HTTPs is ready for clusters initialized by Kalm, so we enable the HTTPS redirect option:

 ```yaml
   httpRedirectToHttps: true
 ```

-## Check if everything works
+## Try it out

-Go to the Component detail page to check if your Strapi service is up now.
-If everything works as expected, you should see the green light on the page:
+Go into Kalm, and find your application.
+Check if your Strapi service is up now.
+If everything works as expected, you should see a green light on the page:

 ![pod-green](assets/strapi-pod-green.jpg)

-Now visit the domain your have configured and you should see the admin page up running:
+Now visit the domain you just configured (you can also find this on the Routes tab) and you should see the admin page is up and running:

 ![strapi-admin](assets/strapi-admin.jpg)

 ## Clean Up

-For clean up, simply delete the app in the Kalm dashboard.
+To delete your work here, simply delete the app within the Kalm dashboard.
 To delete the DB disk, go to the Disks page, and delete the disk there.